jellywiz/capstone-module-1/README.md

 # capstone-module-1

 > This project is a capstone project for students of microverse which is responsive.
+The topic of the project is based on and organization who are aiming to create event who are intresed on learning web development.

 ## Built With